 What is a Security Summary Report?

 - Pretty straight forward here.
-Any incidents that happened on site should be included in the summary as well.
+Any security incidents that happened on site should be included in the summary as well.

-Ok now that you know what a summary report is, let’s talk about why you should make these reports a part of your standard client communication.
+Now that you know what a summary report is, let’s talk about why you should make these reports a part of your standard client communication.

 #1 Proof of Value & Quality